guillermohernandez/frontend-intermediate-textbook/LessonTwo.md

   * `if`/ `else if`/ `else` pattern
   * nested conditionals
 2. Modulo Operator
+3. Named functions
+  * understand decomposition method
+4. Input Prompting
+  * demonstrate use of "prompt" npm package

-Let's be sure to add this to our notes repository. navigate into your repository using `cd`, and create a new file titled something like _LessonTwoNotes.js_ by typing `subl LessonTwoNotes.js`.
+Let's be sure to add this to our notes repository.
+Navigate into your repository using `cd`, and create a new file titled something like _LessonTwoNotes.js_ by typing `subl LessonTwoNotes.js`.
 Type examples (and make comments) in here.

 ## Instructional Plan